 - Don’t get left behind, succeed with social media.

 - This summer is going to be a hot one, make sure your friends and family stay safe poolside.

 - Always be aware of your surroundings whether you’re on a bike or in a car, not only will this help reduce accidents it’s also a legal requirement for bikes and cars alike.

 Developing writers fall into the habit of using the comma splice to add length—and, they hope, depth and emotional resonance—to their web content.
 Unfortunately, stringing small sentences together too often undermines the artistry of writing good website content.
 Sentences get longer, but not better.

 English provides many pathways to get to a desired destination.
 If you find yourself falling into the habit of using the comma splice to build ungrammatical and unwieldy sentences, you have three easy options at your fingertips:

 Learning to produce dynamic content for your professional website takes time, but the investment can produce rich payoffs down the road.
-Foster Web Marketing can show you the way toward producing your own work for online publication, or can supply premium-quality content crafted to your specific business needs.
+Foster Web Marketing can show you the way toward producing your own work for online publication or can supply premium-quality content crafted to your specific business needs.
 Best of all, we can help avoid the embarrassment of a grammatical blunder that will leave your competitors laughing.
-Call us today to see what we can offer you.